lucianopopo/lucianopopo/README.md

 ## I'm a Web Developer and musician!

--   💻 I’m currently working on a Java 8 / Spring Boot project at [Nova Tendência][sitenova]!
+-   💻 I’m currently working on a Java / Spring Boot project at [BRQ Soluções em Informática S/A][siteBRQ]!
 -   😎 I’m currently learning and working with both back-end (Java) and front-end (React) 🔨
 -   👯 I’m looking for others developers and content creators to colaborate with
--   🥅 2020 Goals: Create content about web development on YouTube and create my dev blog
+-   🥅 2021 Goals: Learning advanced tecnologies around Java and become fluent in english
 -   🎸 Fun fact: I think I´m a good Rock ´n´ Roll guitar player

 ### Connect with me: